Charlotte may have cracked the code on affordable housing. Here’s how

 But Ethridge had an unusual solution: he wanted to buy the property, fix it up, and keep the rents affordable through a 20-year deed restriction that places legal rules on how the property can be used and priced.
 Knowing the demand for this tier of housing and the small but steady returns they could provide, Ethridge saw apartment complexes like Lake Mist as long-term plays.
 They’d provide a slow and reliable return, with the added benefit of helping to combat the city’s affordable housing shortage.

-These types of complexes on the private market – known as naturally occurring affordable housing, or NOAHs – were both endangered and easy pickings for an investor looking to turn a small profit while making a difference.
+These types of complexes on the private market–known as naturally occurring affordable housing, or NOAHs–were both endangered and easy pickings for an investor looking to turn a small profit while making a difference.
 But Ethridge and his firm could only do so much on their own.
 In partnership with a group of mostly local organizations and two of the city’s most prominent investors, they’ve built up a $58 million pool of money called the Housing Impact Fund, dedicated specifically to buying these kinds of properties and preserving them as affordable housing.
 The fund closed on Lake Mist in December.
 If their plan works, they could be crafting a new and profitable model for dramatically increasing the amount of affordable housing in Charlotte and beyond.

 —